SchildCode/EpXL/README.md

   <sub>Splash screen</sub></p>

 ### Updating to different versions of EnergyPlus
-- First time you use run a simulation in EpXL, a window may appear asking you to browse to thr root directory for EnergPlus on your machine; see the figure below.
+- First time you use run a simulation in EpXL, a window may appear asking you to browse to the root directory for EnergPlus on your PC; see the figure below.
 The root path is then stored in cell B1 of sheet 'Simulate'.
 Clear cell B1 whenever you want to use a different version of EnergyPlus.
 - You should also update the schema, which is stored in EpXL worksheet 'Schema'.
 Whenever you view sheet 'Schema' you will be asked if you wish to import a different schema.
 The schema file 'Energy+.schema.epJSON' will then be imported from the current EnergyPlus root directory; see figure below

 <p align="center"><img src="images/Fig04.png" alt="EpXL splash window"/><br/><sub>Window asking for you to browse to EnergyPlus root path</sub></p>